Using myGemma’s 1Q22 sales data, we see how Hermès fares against Chanel (and vice versa).

 The Birkin Kelly is another highly sought-after style from Hermès.
 At resale, this bag is most popular in black, followed by green and pink.

 Chanel prices have soared over the years, which leaves buyers going to the secondary market for pre-loved styles in excellent condition.
 The most sought after Chanel bag in early 2022 is the Large Classic Flap, which sells for $11,000 in excellent condition and even more when sold new in box.
 Chanel's current retail price is $9,500.

 In terms of resale, the single flap bag is a clear winner this past quarter, as it has outsold other Chanel styles by at least two to one.
 Double flap bags and tote bags jointly get silver medal.

-Similarly to Hermès, black hues reign supreme with over 50% of sales.
-Shades of beige and cream, blue and white follow up behind.
+Similarly to Hermès, black hues reign supreme with over 40% of Chanel bag resale purchases.
+Shades of beige and blue follow up behind.

 Hermès Resale Value vs Chanel Resale Value

 There are two types of sellers in the luxury resale market: the opportunistic seller and the base seller.
 The opportunistic seller will make a profit by flipping a best-selling item they were fortunate enough to pay retail for.
 The base seller will part ways with old designs to make space for new ones.

 Luxury resale is a win-win for everyone, from bargain hunters to limited-edition style seekers.
 Whether it’s affordability or rare, exclusive styles you’re looking for, resale is the sustainable way to shop, making it the best way to shop.

 With rising prices from Chanel and the exclusive nature of sourcing an Hermès bag firsthand, it’s no wonder buyers love to buy both brands secondhand.
 For many, it’s the only way to be able to afford or to get hands on hard-to-source styles (notably, the Birkin).